HexHive/retrowrite/fuzzing/docker/README.md

 # Analyzing and Reproducing Results

-The retrowrite docker / fuzz infrastructure is designed to run on multiple systems by cordinating jobs through **beanstalk**.
+The retrowrite docker / fuzz infrastructure is designed to run on multiple systems by coordinating jobs through `beanstalk`.

-Note: Configure fuzz_config.yaml to point to the correct beanstalk queue to pull fuzz jobs from.
+Note: Configure `fuzz_config.yaml` to point to the correct beanstalk queue to pull fuzz jobs from.

 Requirements:

 1. Beanstalk.
 Refer to beanstalk manual for install.
-2. Start benstalkd
+2. Start `beanstalkd`.

 From within the container, load the jobs into the beanstalk queue:
 * `python fuzz.py --load fuzz_config.yaml fuzz.yaml`